jodavaho/distributed-leader-election/README.md

 };

-/// and now, this repo's code, impelemnted for example in in ghs.cpp:
+/// and now, this repo's code, implemented for example in in ghs.cpp:

 class GhsState: public MsgHandler{ //but we don't extend it yet
    //...